Family Travel Insurance

 - Prior to your departure, check with the Transportation Security Administration for any prohibited medications and make any necessary arrangements.

-- If allowed, take your and any family member's prescription medication(s) in your carry-on bags, rather than checked luggage.
+- If allowed, take your prescription medications and those of any family members in your carry-on bags, rather than checked luggage.

-- Carry a letter from your prescribing doctor stating you or a family member is taking a controlled substance and/or any injections to avoid any misunderstandings.
+- To avoid any misunderstandings, bring a letter from your prescribing doctor stating that you or a family member are carrying any controlled substances.

 - Find out if you or your family member's medication is available in the country you plan to visit in case it is lost or stolen and needs to be replaced.
 If it is not, talk with your doctor regarding alternative options available there.